Tom-Notch/assignment3/README.md

 python -m surface_rendering_main --config-name=points_surface
 ```

 This should save save `part_6_input.gif` and `part_6.gif` in the `images` folder.
-The former visualizes the input point cloud used for training, and the latter shows your prediction which you should include on the webpage alongwith brief descriptions of your MLP and eikonal loss.
+The former visualizes the input point cloud used for training, and the latter shows your prediction which you should include on the webpage along with brief descriptions of your MLP and eikonal loss.
 You might need to tune hyperparameters (e.g. number of layers, epochs, weight of regularization, etc.) for good results.

 ![Bunny geometry](ta_images/part_6.gif)